Liverpool City Region Combined Authority

-The Liverpool City Region Combined Authority (LCRCA) (Note: Legally the Halton, Knowsley, Liverpool, St Helens, Sefton and Wirral Combined Authority) is the combined authority of the Liverpool City Region in England.
-Its jurisdiction includes the City of Liverpool local authority area, the Metropolitan Boroughs of Knowsley, St Helens, Sefton, and Wirral, and the unitary borough of Halton.
-It was established on 1 April 2014 by statutory instrument under the provisions of the Local Democracy, Economic Development and Construction Act 2009.
-Composition of the combined authority is made up of the leaders of the six principal membership authorities, plus several non-voting members with various interests in the activities of the combined authority.

-The LCRCA is a strategic authority with powers and responsibilities over the regions transport, economic development and regeneration, culture and tourism, energy, justice and health.
-Functional executive bodies such as Merseytravel are responsible for delivery of these services and report to the combined authority.
+The Liverpool City Region Combined Authority (LCRCA) (Note: Legally the Halton, Knowsley, Liverpool, St Helens, Sefton and Wirral Combined Authority) is the strategic authority for the Liverpool City Region, which comprises the five metropolitan boroughs of the county of Merseyside and the borough of Halton from the county of Cheshire, England.
+It was established on 1 April 2014 and has since acquired powers and responsibilities over the region's transport, economic development and regeneration, culture and tourism, energy, justice, and health.
+Bodies such as Merseytravel are responsible for delivery of these services and report to the combined authority.

-The authority is led by Steve Rotheram, the directly elected Liverpool City Region mayor.
+The combined authority has nine members.
+The Mayor of the Liverpool City Region leads the authority and is a voting member.
+Each of the six councils within the city region appoints a voting member, and the Merseyside Police and Crime Commissioner and the chair of the Liverpool City Region Business and Enterprise Board are non-voting members.